Jeremy hopes the Force is with him as he pursues a forensics career in the swamps of Louisiana.

 Not only was Obi-Wan's memory outright confirmed in The Princess, small hints imply the truth even in the original films.
 Vader did recognize C-3PO, and R2 quite possibly recognized Yoda, but either couldn't or chose not to inform Luke about him.

-The prequels have many, many problems, but sometimes, they get a bit more hate than they deserve; in my humble opinion, for every "I hate sand" line or Jar Jar, there's an awesome Darth Maul or Jango Fett scene.
+The prequels have many, many problems, but sometimes, they get a bit more hate than they deserve; for every "I hate sand" line or Jar Jar, there's an awesome Darth Maul or Jango Fett scene.
 But for now, I hope you enjoyed exploring the truth behind everyone's memories of the prequels, and I'll see you at our next Star Wars review!

 © 2018 Jeremy Gill